Call Hierarchy Pane

 Supported Document Types

-When you select Show call hierarchy, it is analyzed to receive its interactions with other documents.
+When you select Show call hierarchy, the document is analyzed to identify its interactions with other documents.

-- For Incoming calls, it shows the call hierarchy for most common identifiable document types, including pages, microflows, nanoflows, JavaScript actions, Java actions, and more
+- For Incoming calls, the pane shows the call hierarchy for most common identifiable document types, including pages, microflows, nanoflows, JavaScript actions, and Java actions

-- For Outgoing calls, it shows the call hierarchy for pages, microflows, nanoflows, and rules
+- For Outgoing calls, the pane shows the call hierarchy for pages, microflows, nanoflows, and rules